 The Department is organized into six Divisions plus the Office of Policy Initiatives and Budget (OPIB), the Office of the Inspector General (OIG), and the Office of Legal Counsel (OLC).
-The Secretary, Deputy Secretary, Executive Assistant, and Division Administrators hold "state public offices" as defined in the statutes.
-The Administrator of each Division is the legal custodian of the records of that Division, and the Director of OPIB, the Director of OIG, and Chief Counsel of the OLC are the legal custodians of the records of their respective Offices.
+The Secretary, Deputy Secretary, Assistant Deputy Secretary, and Division Administrators hold "state public offices" as defined in the statutes.
+The administrator of each division is the legal custodian of the records of that division, and the Director of OPIB, the Director of OIG, and Chief Counsel of the OLC are the legal custodians of the records of their respective offices.
 In some parts of the Department, the legal custodians have delegated their authority to deputy custodians.
 The legal custodians and their deputies are responsible for deciding whether requested records can be disclosed to the public and for ensuring that record requests are processed appropriately.

 The Division of Enterprise Services (DES) provides personnel, financial, audit, purchasing, contract administration, information technology, and other administrative services to the Department.
 Record Custodian, room 672; 608-266-8445.